-High-quality DXP solutions feature breadth of access, integration, and multi-channel continuity to ensure a holistic approach throughout a customer’s journey.
-DXP supports multiple use cases including B2B, B2C, and B2E.
+High-quality DXP solutions feature a breadth of access, integration, and multi-channel continuity to ensure a holistic approach throughout a customer’s journey.
+DXP supports multiple use cases, including B2B, B2C, and B2E.
 Not every company needs this kind of technology, but brands with a business stake in digital spaces and brands with multiple touchpoints will benefit from this type of platform.

-DXP solutions have evolved into two separate camps: vendors that offer a versatile centralized platform, and vendors that have developed a core DXP experience that requires additional tools and components.
+DXP solutions have evolved into two separate camps: vendors that offer a versatile centralized platform and vendors that have developed a core DXP experience that requires additional tools and components.
 Gartner predicts that “through 2021, 85% of effort and cost in a DXP program will be spent on integrations with internal and external systems, including the DXP’s own, built-in capabilities.
-By 2021, 90% of global organizations will rely on system integrators (SIs), agencies and channel partners to design, build and implement their digital experience strategies.”
+By 2021, 90% of global organizations will rely on system integrators (SIs), agencies, and channel partners to design, build and implement their digital experience strategies.”

 In this Magic Quadrant, Gartner evaluates the strengths and weaknesses of 17 providers that it considers most significant in the marketplace and provides readers with a graph (the Magic Quadrant) plotting the vendors based on their ability to execute and their completeness of vision.
-The graph is divided into four quadrants: niche players, challengers, visionaries, and leaders.
+The graph is divided into four quadrants: Niche Players, Challengers, Visionaries, and Leaders.
 At Solutions Review, we read the report, available here, and pulled out the key takeaways.

 Gartner adjusts its evaluation and inclusion criteria for Magic Quadrants as software markets evolve.
 As a result, the following solutions have been removed for no longer meeting Gartner’s inclusion thresholds: censhare, GX Software, Jahia, and Oxycon.

-Microsoft maintains its position at the top of the challenger category with the popularity of SharePoint and Office 365 within Microsoft Cloud, especially within B2E use cases.
+Microsoft maintains its position at the top of the Challenger category with the popularity of SharePoint and Office 365 within Microsoft Cloud, especially within B2E use cases.
 Microsoft Teams, along with Graph, adds cross-channel presence and swift data access.
 Oracle is right behind Microsoft with its range of clouds and modules for a multi-faceted DXP solution.
-Oracle is taking advantage of market demands by further incorporating cloud-capabilities in many of its solutions.
+Oracle is taking advantage of market demands by further incorporating cloud capabilities in many of its solutions.
 Its wide range of products and breadth of solutions will benefit organizations looking for vendors with a large suite of resources.
 SAP continues to capitalize on its strong geographical presence, and its platform is compatible with multiple clouds.

 SDL takes strides towards linguistics-driven AI, which pairs nicely with its editorial support and other content management capabilities.
-SDL had been head to head with Crownpeak, but has managed to slip ahead with some gain in the “ability to execute” ranking.
+SDL had been head to head with Crownpeak but has managed to slip ahead with some gain in the “ability to execute” ranking.
 Kentico Software continues to expand from its European roots and is actively boosting its partner network.
-Squiz offers well-rounded solutions for customers in government, higher education, publishing, and utilities industries.
+Squiz offers well-rounded solutions for customers in government, higher education, publishing, and utility industries.